 OVITO comes with built-in SSH and HTTP(S) clients for accessing files on remote machines.
 This feature can save you from having to transfer files stored in remote locations, for example on HPC clusters, to your local desktop computer first.
 To open a file located on a remote host, selectfrom the menu.

 The current version of OVITO does not provide a way to browse directories on remote machines.
 You have to directly specify the full path to the remote file as an URL of the form:

-In this URL, replace user with the SSH login name for your remote machine, hostname with the host name of the remote machine, and /path/filename with the full path to the simulation file that should be loaded.
-Similarly, you can let OVITO retrieve a data file from a webserver by specifying an URL of the form
+In this URL, replace user with the SSH login name for your remote machine, hostname with the host name of the remote machine, and /path/filename with the full path to the simulation file to load.
+Similarly, you can let OVITO retrieve a data file from a web server by specifying an URL of the form:

 If it exists, OVITO will parse the

 ~/.ssh/config configuration file in your home directory to

 configure the SSH connection.